 Remember the good, the bad, and the ugly – and base your approach on it.

 The drivers for the shadow IT are good, embrace them.
 Learn about your company’s early adopters.
 Usually, in every department, there is someone who likes to test and introduce new software and they drive a nice amount of shadow IT.
-Don’t block their efforts rather empower them instead – let them take part in POCs, learn the latest innovations and products in their field.
+Don’t block their efforts.
+Empower them instead – let them take part in POCs, learn the latest innovations and products in their field.
 Learn where software is heading in their domain.
 Teach them to evaluate security, to be sensitive to data, to ask the right questions.
-Make them an extension of the IT.
+Make them an extension of the IT team.

-Teach and educate your company about the bad, about the overhead, and the price the company pays for the shadow IT and the risk of picking the wrong SaaS.
-Let them be the owners of the software they use.
+Teach and educate your company about the hidden costs, and the price the company pays for the shadow IT.
+Tell them about the risk of picking the wrong SaaS.
+Make them the owners of the software they use.

 Looking to discover and eliminate Shadow IT in your organization?
 Torii is a full fledged SaaS management platform that will guide you through it.